ldsouza13/Reducing-Food-Wastage-using-Business-Intelligence/README.md

 # Reducing-Food-Wastage-using-Business-Intelligence
-Developed strategic and operational dashboards using Business Intelligence tools like Tableau to help analyse and predict the different trends across Real Foods data over the last few months.
-These dashboards helped predict and analyse the prepared foods/food categories that didn’t perform well based on their consumption levels over the last few months, thus helping the company manage their production and reduce food wastage accordingly.
+-Developed strategic and operational dashboards using tools like Python and Tableau to help analyse and predict different trends across Whole Foods data.
+-These dashboards helped forecast future trends of food items in terms of wastage and sales.
+It also helped analyse the past trends in terms of performance of food items at different locations, thus helping the company manage their production levels and reduce food wastage accordingly.